 If you are engaged in a construction-related profession or you want a career in construction project management, this Masters course will develop the skills and knowledge you need to be successful.
 Accredited by the Royal Institution of Chartered Surveyors (RICS), the MSc Construction Project Management course is practice-based and research focused.

 The practice element adopts a problem-solving approach to complex and strategic issues that often arise on construction projects.
 You will get involved in case studies utilising completed and ongoing projects.
 The research focus is supplied through research-active staff who are directly involved in course development and delivery, along with contributions from visiting research fellows, guest lecturers and professionals.

 You will study the following modules and a dissertation:

-The MSc Construction Project Management course is delivered in three major blocks that offer an intensive but flexible learning pattern, with two start points each year – February and September.
+The MSc Construction Project Management course is delivered in three major blocks that offer an intensive but flexible learning pattern, with two start points each year for full time students– February and September.
 Part time study begins in September only.
 Tuition combines traditional lectures and tutorials with problem-based learning through workshops and site visits.

 Some modules are continuously assessed, while others use coursework and examination.
 Assessment methods also vary and include written reports and coursework, project work and presentations.

 Most submissions will be your individual work, but some may involve teamwork assessment.
 The Masters element requires completion of a substantial dissertation based on your individual research.
 Part-time students have the option of a fast-track route by completing their dissertation over the summer at the end of their second year.

 The Construction Project Management course is accredited by the Royal Institute of Chartered Surveyors (RICS), which provides the world’s leading professional qualification in land, property, construction and the associated environmental issues.
 Once you have completed two years (typically) of qualifying practice you can take the Assessment of Professional Competence.
 If successful you will become a fully qualified Chartered Surveyor.

 The MSc Construction Project Management is accredited as meeting the requirements for Further Learning for a Chartered Engineer (CEng) for candidates who have already acquired an Accredited CEng (Partial) BEng (Hons) undergraduate first degree.
 See www.jbm.org.uk for further information.